πŸͺŸ Windows NativeΒΆ

 1. Set Server Type to Windows Native.

 2. Set Solver Path to the root of your solver install.
-This is the directory that contains server.py plus either a shipped python\ subfolder (redistributable bundle) or a build-win-native\python\ subfolder (developer build).
+This is the directory that contains ppf-cts-server.exe (under target\release\ for a developer build, or at the root for a shipped bundle) plus either a python\ subfolder (redistributable bundle) or a build-win-native\python\ subfolder (developer build).

 3. Click Connect.
-The add-on verifies server.py is where it should be, picks up the right Python runtime, and launches the solver as a hidden subprocess on port 9090.
+The add-on verifies ppf-cts-server.exe is where it should be, picks up the right Python runtime, and launches the solver as a hidden subprocess on port 9090.
+If a ppf-cts-server from a previous Blender session is still listening on the port, the add-on attaches to it instead of launching a second one.

-4. The server is launched as part of the connect step, so once Connect reports success the server is already running.
+4. The server is launched (or attached to) as part of the connect step, so once Connect reports success the server is already running.
 Pressing Start Server afterwards is a no-op on this backend.

 Backend Communicator panel in Windows Native mode